mjorgens/pudro.com/philosophy.md

 ---
 layout: page
 title: Philosophy
-last_modified_at: 2007-08-24
+last_modified_at: 2019-02-20
 ---
-In my years of "surfing" the Web, I've seen many "bad" Web sites.
+In my years of "surfing" the Web, I've seen many "bad" websites.
 You know the ones that take forever to download, are hard to navigate, and look like an 8-year-old put it together.
 So I decided to do something about it, and form my own design group.

 ### Distinctive, Intuitive, and Imaginative Designs.

-I build custom Web sites for each client that reflect the needs of their customers.
+I build custom websites for each client that reflect the needs of their customers.
 Each site is distinctive, imaginative, and intuitive.
 You can rest assured that I will design something for you that will set you apart.
 My designs simplify even the most complex ideas, services, or products in ways that will inspire a positive response from your current customers and potential customers.

 ### Big Shop Look.
 Small Shop Prices.